July 12, 2012

 Debate on the Nutrition Title consumed the majority of the attention of Committee Members and lasted for several hours.
 Despite the hours of debate, no changes were made to the overall cuts proposed in the draft bill.
 Representative McGovern’s (D-MA) amendment to restore the cuts failed, 31-15.
 Representative Schrader (D-OR) offered another amendment to replace the Nutrition Title from the draft bill with that in the Senate-passed farm bill (which would have reduced the overall cut to $4.5 billion); that amendment also failed.
 Efforts to make deeper cuts to SNAP, by Representative Huelskamp (R-KS), Representative Roby (R-AL), and others, also failed.

 The committee moved quickly through debate on the Conservation Title.
 The only amendment offered was by Rep. Costa (D-CA) to designate a portion of Environmental Quality Incentives Program Conservation Innovation Grants for air quality in California and several other states — failed to pass on an 18-26 vote.

 Again, we will be saying more about our reaction to the overall bill and its prospects in a separate post.

-Categories: Beginning and Minority Farmers, Commodity, Crop Insurance & Credit Programs, Competition & Anti-trust, Conservation, Energy & Environment, Farm Bill, Local & Regional Food Systems, Nutrition & Food Access, Organic Farming, Research, Education & Extension, Risk Management, Rural Development
+Categories: Beginning and Minority Farmers, Commodity, Crop Insurance & Credit Programs, Competition & Anti-trust, Conservation, Energy & Environment, Farm Bill, Local & Regional Food Systems, Nutrition & Food Access, Organic, Research, Education & Extension, Risk Management, Rural Development